kna27/ksp-data-export/GameData/DataExport/README.txt

 ABOUT

 This mod allows you to export your flight data to a CSV file.
 You are then able to later create charts, graphs, etc. through a software such as Excel or Google Sheets.
 You are able to choose which values you would like to log to the CSV, as well as how often data is logged.
+If you want to log every flight by default, open the logged.vals file and change defaultLogState to True.

 BUGS